aimxhaisse/geo-backtracer/doc/perf.md

 - 8 shards per machine,
 - default shard not used,
 - redundancy R=2,
-- 120 clients handling 1M users each.
+- initially 120 clients handling 1M users each, effectively, had to scale it down to 40 clients as we were hitting cluster limits.

 #### Expectations